 One of Northern Ireland’s most beautiful estates, Glenarm Castle, was first built in the seventeenth century by Randal McDonnell, 1st Earl of Antrim.
 The castle has been the ancestral seat of the McDonnell family ever since.

 Today, visitors can stop by and explore the castle and its brilliant walled garden.
-There’s also the Woodlands Walk that offers a birds-eye view of the garden and plenty of opportunities to view wildlife.
-Sneak a peek at the resident Shorthorn cows, squirrels, and rabbits, as well as beautiful flowers and plants.
+The Woodlands Walk also offers a birds-eye view of the garden and plenty of opportunities to view wildlife.
+Sneak a peek at the resident Shorthorn cows, squirrels, rabbits, and beautiful flowers and plants.

 On the castle grounds is also a tea room, milk parlor, potting shed, and a castle gift shop, so I recommend stopping here when driving in Northern Ireland.